Title

 The Malasakit Centers Act establishes one-stop shops in Philippine hospitals to provide integrated healthcare services and financial assistance, aiming to alleviate the burden on indigent patients and improve access to medical care.

-A DOH Hospital refers to a hospital managed and administered by the Department of Health (DOH), including four corporate hospitals under the Secretary of Health: Philippine Heart Center, Lung Center of the Philippines, National Kidney and Transplant Institute, and the Philippine Children's Medical Center.
+It refers to hospitals under the management and administration of the Department of Health (DOH), including the four corporate hospitals under the Secretary of Health: Philippine Heart Center, Lung Center of the Philippines, National Kidney and Transplant Institute, and Philippine Children’s Medical Center.

 Analyze Cases Smarter, Faster